openfaas/openfaas-cloud/docs/README.md

 #### Kubernetes

-Configure your service account with a pull secret as per [docs.openfaas.com](https://docs.openfaas.com/)
+Configure your service account with a pull secret as per [OpenFaaS docs](https://docs.openfaas.com/deployment/kubernetes/#link-the-image-pull-secret-to-a-namespace-service-account).
+Pick the `openfaas-fn` namespace.

 ### Create basic-auth secrets for the functions